dialectlabs/docs/docs/alerts/integrate-inbox/universal-inbox.md

 ## Getting Started

-Ready to support the Unified Inbox?
+Ready to support the Universal Inbox?
 Start with these resources:

 1. **[Authentication](./api/authentication.md)** - Set up user authentication for subscription management
 2. **[User Management](./user-management.md)** - Implement app discovery and subscription flows
 3. **[Notifications](./api/notifications.md)** - Build the unified message feed
 4. **[Push Notifications](./api/push-notifications.md)** - Enable cross-app mobile notifications

-The Unified Inbox transforms Web3 from a collection of isolated apps into a connected ecosystem where users stay informed and engaged across their entire on-chain journey.
+The Universal Inbox transforms Web3 from a collection of isolated apps into a connected ecosystem where users stay informed and engaged across their entire on-chain journey.